SAP-samples/teched2025-CS261/exercises/ex1/1_HealthMonitoring_Exercises.md

 ## 1.1 Adjust Time Frame

-Figure out further details on the Eden Space Java Memory evolution during the last days
+Figure out further details on the "Memory: Eden Space (Java)" evolution during the last days

 ## 1.2 Adjust Resolution

-Figure out further details on the Eden Space Java Memory considering time intervals for 15 minutes
+Figure out further details on the "Memory: Eden Space (Java)" considering time intervals for 15 minutes

 ## 1.3 Which library version is used by the custom app